geekiam/website/static/posts/what-is-a-terminal-window.md

 * **Bourne again shell(bash)** : GNU projects reimplementation of the Bourne shell.
 It supplies the interactive features similar to those available to C and Korn shells.
 Bash is probably the most widely used shell on Linux.

+[The Linux Programming Interface](https://amzn.to/2F8btfc) has a comprehensive chapter regarding the Fundamental Concepts detailing how the shells interact with the Linux Kernel.